u1i/spock/README.md

 1. Install ngrok from https://ngrok.com/download

-2. Start Spock as usual
+2. Start Spock, and set the HTTPS flag `USE_HTTPS=true gunicorn --bind 0.0.0.0:8080 wsgi:app`

 3. In a new terminal window, run: ngrok http 8080